vsouza/awesome-ios/README.md

  * [Express](https://github.com/crossroadlabs/Express) - Swift Express is a simple, yet unopinionated web application server written in Swift :large_orange_diamond:
  * [Aeon](https://github.com/Zewo/Aeon) - Aeon is a GCD based HTTP server for Swift 2. :large_orange_diamond:
  * [Taylor](https://github.com/izqui/Taylor) - A lightweight library for writing HTTP web servers with Swift :large_orange_diamond:
+ * [Frank](https://github.com/nestproject/Frank) - Frank is a DSL for quickly writing web applications in Swift

 # Dependency / Package Manager
  * [CocoaPods](https://cocoapods.org/) - CocoaPods is the dependency manager for Objective-C projects.
 It has thousands of libraries and can help you scale your projects elegantly.